JumpTask logo

 1. Slice the Pie

-Slice the Pie is one of the most popular platforms where you can make money listening to music.
-You earn by reviewing songs from artists, rating tracks, and leaving short feedback.
-Unlike other platforms, Slice the Pie partners with record labels and independent artists to gather fans’ thoughts before official releases.
+Slice the Pie is one of the best-known sites where you can get paid to listen to music.
+You earn by reviewing songs, rating music, and writing short feedback.
+The company works with labels and independent artists who want honest opinions before they release music.

 Pros: